The Big Issue spoke to experts on reducing job hunting stress. Photo: Tim Gouw

 What tools can I use to make job searching more manageable?

 Tracking your applications can be done by deploying simple software like Google Doc or Sheets — to make sure you follow up promptly, stay on top of deadlines and can chart your progress.
+This will also allow you to keep a record of both your set-backs, and importantly, achievements.
+Often getting to the interview stage is an achievement in itself, so remember to celebrate these wins rather than focusing on the set-back of receiving a rejection.

 There are plenty of online resources for finding CV and cover letter templates.
 Hunter, of Adzuna, said his company’s ValueMyResume tool helps prospective employees land the salaries they deserve.